lokinmodar/beautiful-docs-reborn/README.md

+# History
+On Sunday, May 2nd, 2021 someone shared the root repository with me.
+And this line stood out to me:
-**DO YOU WANT TO BUILD AND WRITE GLORIOUS TECHNICAL DOCUMENTATION FULL TIME?
+> **DO YOU WANT TO BUILD AND WRITE GLORIOUS TECHNICAL DOCUMENTATION FULL TIME?
 EMAIL mark@helium.com.
 WE NEED YOU.**

+It was a time-capsule, as the repo hadn't had any updates in 5 years.
+But though it was silly, I couldn't resist.
+On a whim I tried emailing, because I'd just entered a phase of looking for my next career step.
+Don't know if I'll hear back, but meanwhile, I see there's a lot of community contributions after that last update that were never processed...so, I thought it might be interesting to apply a little of that myself.

+I'm not personally brave enough to post my own email address here, but I still plan on checking GitHub notifications if you file an issue or PR.

 # Beautiful Docs